haxtheweb/webcomponents/elements/simple-colors/README.md

 # &lt;simple-colors&gt;

 Colors
-> Automated conversion of simple-colors/
+> a utilty that provides a global set of color classes and variables based on theme and accent color attributes

 ## Usage
 To use this web component in your project you can utilize one of the following styles of syntax.